yt-project/yt/doc/source/visualizing/callbacks.rst

    (This is a proxy for :class:`~yt.visualization.plot_modifications.RayCallback`.)

     Adds a line representing the projected path of a ray across the plot.
+The ray can be either a
+    :class:`~yt.data_objects.selection_data_containers.YTOrthoRay`,
+    :class:`~yt.data_objects.selection_data_contaners.YTRay`, or a
+    :class:`~yt.analysis_modules.cosmological_observation.light_ray.light_ray.LightRay`
-    The ray can be either a YTOrthoRayBase, YTRayBase, or a LightRay object. annotate_ray() will properly account for periodic rays across the volume.
+    object.  annotate_ray() will properly account for periodic rays across the volume.

 .. python-script::